MHLinh/Scripts/README.md

 # Scripts
- Scripts for various CS modules
+This repository contains scripts for various CS modules for computing calculations and algorithms.